jahzlariosa/pantheon-shell-scripts/empty_then_delete_folders/README.md

 `export SITE=uuid` Replace with the site UUID, which you can find from the Site Dashboard URL or terminus site:info $sitename --field=id

-* Open delete.sh and add the folders to be deleted
+* Edit delete.sh and add the folders to be deleted, and the file path if needed.
 * run chmod +x delete.sh
 * run `./delete.sh`